-- Do the proposed incentive mechanisms provide an adequate incentive for the service provider to seek efficiency gains in operation of the pipeline? - Do the proposed incentive mechanisms provide for a reasonable sharing of the benefits from efficiency gains between the service provider and users?
+- Does the proposed incentive mechanism provide an adequate incentive for the service provider to seek efficiency gains in operation of the pipeline? - Does the proposed incentive mechanism provide for a reasonable sharing of the benefits from efficiency gains between the service provider and users?